Give your simulator superpowers

 print(viewModel.name) // Prints: "SwiftLee Post"

-Our Computed Property name is now our public access point to the inner content value without letting implementors know too much about our backing model.
+Our Computed Property name serves as our public access point to the inner content value, without revealing too much about our backing model to implementors.

 Computed Properties inside an extension

-A great thing about Computed Properties is that you can use them inside extensions too.
-We could, for example, create quick access to the width and height of a view:
+A great thing about Computed Properties is that you can use them inside extensions, too.
+We could, for example, create quick access to the width and height of a rect:

 var width: CGFloat {